oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 This 18th-century gilded wood table features an amethyst top as well as other gemstones.
 From the collection of the Palazzo Bonacossi.
 Photo by Sailko.
 Licensed under CC By-SA 3.0.

-Distinguishing Amethysts from Similar Gemstones
+How to Distinguish Amethysts from Similar Purple Gemstones

-How Does Amethyst Get Its Color?
+How Does Amethyst Get its Color?

 hourglass amethyst - Morocco